CodeforChemnitz/SensorKarte/collections/records.coffee.md

 # Records
-The core data collection of a sensor marker.
+The core data collection of a sensor station.

-    @Records = Records = new Meteor.Collection 'stationen'
+    @Records = Records = new Meteor.Collection 'stations'

 ## Data Schema